fergabi17/gemotion/README.md

         - on the top navigation bar
     - Create a user:
         - From the navigation bar "Sign up"
         - From the game reviews page, if not logged
         - From the profile page, if not logged
+    - Sign in:
+        - From the navigation bar "Sign in"
+        - From the game reviews page, if not logged
+        - From the profile page, if not logged
     - Review a game: